 – No face ID

-Even though the new 8.3-inch iPad mini (6th Generation) starts at $100 more than its predecessor, it’s still an incredible deal that’s packed with more value than any other iPad on our list.
+Even though the new 8.3-inch iPad mini (6th Gen) starts at $100 more than its predecessor, it’s still an incredible deal that’s packed with more value than any other iPad on our list.
 Don’t believe us?
-Compare last generation’s model, the 7.3-inch iPad mini (5th Generation), to this year’s 6th-Generation model.
+Compare the last generation's model, the 7.3-inch iPad mini (5th Gen), to this year’s 6th-Gen model.

-As we mentioned earlier, the 6th-Generation model does indeed cost more than the 5th-Generation version, but look at what you get for that extra cost.
-For starters, the 6th-Generation’s design has been completely overhauled and updated.
+As we mentioned earlier, the 6th-Gen model does indeed cost more than the 5th-Gen version but look at what you get for that extra cost.
+For starters, the 6th-Gen’s design has been completely overhauled and updated.
 It’s sleeker now, with slimmer bezels and more screen—namely an 8.3-inch Liquid Retina display that runs almost half an inch larger than its predecessor’s 7.9-inch Retina (non-Liquid) display.

 – Display: 7.9-inch Retina display

 – Processor: Apple A12 Bionic chip

 – 7MP Front FaceTime HD camera and 8MP rear camera

 – Up to 10 hours of battery life

 – Only supports 1st-GenApple Pencil

 The 7.9-inch iPad mini (5th Gen) isn’t new.
 It’s not even the most current generation of its own subset series, the iPad mini.
 It was released in 2019, and back then it was cutting-edge.
 We’re approaching the end of 2021, and though it’s not quite as flashy as it once was, the 5th-Gen iPad mini is still a solid performer, and it’s the best iPad for kids who are just starting out with their very first iPad.